emo-bon/metagoflow-data-products-ro-crate/README.md

 - *yaml_configuration* is a YAML file of metadata specific to this ro-crate.
 [Template](https://raw.githubusercontent.com/emo-bon/MetaGOflow-Data-Products-RO-Crate/main/ro-crate-config.yaml)
 - -d Provide debugging output (Default: False)

 NB. this script will automatically concatenate InterProScan files if they are chunked.
 It will also include all the sequence-categorisation/*.gz bins by dynamically writing the ro-crate-metadata.json file.
+(Note: 16/10/2024 newer versions of MGF concatenate chunked IPS files during exectution.)